siddhaprotocol/demo-api/ReadMe.md

 - Invoice requests are cached based on the `limit` parameter with a 60-second TTL
 - ProductA status is cached with a 10-minute TTL
+- Agent logs are cached with a 30-second TTL
 - The application handles cache connection failures gracefully
 - Connection pooling improves performance
 - TLS/SSL support for secure connections to ElastiCache